 Known hypersensitivity to ibandronate or any component of the formulation; hypocalcemia; oral tablets are also contraindicated in patients unable to stand or sit upright for at least 60 minutes and in patients with abnormalities of the esophagus which delay esophageal emptying, such as stricture or achalasia.

-Postmenopausal osteoporosis (treatment): Note: Consider discontinuing after 3 to 5 years of use for osteoporosis in patients at low-risk for fracture.
-Patients should receive supplemental calcium and vitamin D if dietary intake is inadequate.
+Note: Patients treated for osteoporosis should receive supplemental calcium and vitamin D if dietary intake is inadequate.